 Tenants Harbor Light

 This lighthouse is located on Southern Island and is sometimes called Southern Island Light.
-This light is located at the mouth of Tenants Harbor on the St. George peninsula.
-It appears in paintings by Andrew Wyeth and his son Jamie Wyeth, who has owned the lighthouse since 1978.
+Though not open to the public, a long distance glimpse may be had from the shore at the public boat landing near Tenants Harbor.
+This light appears in paintings by Andrew Wyeth and his son Jamie Wyeth, who has owned the lighthouse since 1978.
 Jamie’s studio is in the pyramid-shaped bell tower.